syslog-ng/syslog-ng.github.io/doc/_admin-guide/040_Quick-start_guide/003_Managing_and_checking_syslog-ng_OSE_service_on_Linux.md

 The {{ site.product.short_name }} application collects statistics about the number of processed messages on the different sources and destinations.

-**NOTE:** When using syslog-ng-ctl stats, consider that while the output is generally consistent, there is no explicit ordering behind the command.
+When using syslog-ng-ctl stats, consider that while the output is generally consistent, there is no explicit ordering behind the command.
 Consequently, One Identity does not recommend creating parsers that depend on a fix output order.